-In December 1997, the Company entered into an agreement to sell \$3.0 million of its Series E Convertible Preferred Stock ("Series E Stock") to an institutional investor.
-As of July 13, 1998, all \$3.0 million had been received.
+In December 1997, the Company entered into an agreement to sell 3.0 million of its Series E Convertible Preferred Stock ("Series E Stock") to an institutional investor.
+The investment is expected to be completed in three installments.
+As of March 1, 1998, \$1.0 million had been received; the remainder is expected to be received as follows, \$500,000 to be received in March 1998 and the remaining \$1.5 million to be received on or before July 31, 1998, subject to the terms of the agreement.
 The Series E Stock will be convertible into Common Stock at the end of a two-year holding period at \$1.0625 per share.
-Under the terms of the agreement, the investor received warrants equal to 100% of the number of shares of Common Stock issuable on conversion of the Series E Stock.
-As of July 13, 1998, warrants to purchase 2,823,528 shares of Common Stock had been issued.
-These warrants have an exercise price of \$2.125 per share and expire in 2004 as to 941,176 warrants and 2005 as to 1,882,352 warrants.
+Under the terms of the agreement, the investor is entitled to receive warrants equal to 100% of the number of shares of Common Stock issuable on conversion of the Series E Stock.
+As of March 1, 1998, warrants to purchase 941,176 shares of Common Stock had been issued.
+These warrants have an exercise price of \$2.125 per share and expire in 2004.
 There can be no assurance that any or all of the warrants will be exercised, or that the Company will receive any proceeds from such exercise.
 The holders of the Series E Stock have certain rights to register Common Stock issued in connection with the sale of the Series E Stock under the Securities Act for sale to the public, subject to certain conditions and limitations.
 These registration rights can be exercised for a period of two years following the first issuance of registrable securities.
 Only one such request for registration of Common Stock can be made with respect to each sale of Series E Stock.
-In addition, the Company issued 75,000 shares of Common Stock to a third party as a finder's fee in connection with the Series E Stock transaction.
+In addition, on completion of the sale of all \$3.0 million of Series E Stock, the Company will issue 75,000 shares of Common Stock to a third party as a finder's fee.